Aravind-Kump/Generative-AI/README.md

          - Generates new data that is similar to data it was trained on
          - Understands distribution of data and how likely a given example is
          - Predict next word in a sequence

+- GenAI is a type of AI that creates new content based on what it has learned from existing content.
+- The process of learning from existing content is called training and results in the creation of a statistical model.
+- When given a prompt, GenAI uses this statistical model to predict what an expected response might be and this generates new content.